Ordering your Repeat Medication.

 - Finally click on the Request Medication tab.
 Your medication request will be sent to our dispensaries and processed for collection in 48 hours time.

-Two working days (48 hours) notice is required for the supply of repeat medication.
-This can be ordered 24 hours a day online via the SystmOnline link below or through the SystmOnline smartphone app.
+Repeat medication can be ordered 24 hours a day online via the SystmOnline link below or through the SystmOnline smartphone app.
 To use this service please visit reception and we will happily activate your account.
 Alternatively you can order your repeat medication by completing the repeat medication slip on your prescription, or by telephoning the Greens Norton Medical Practice dispensary 01327 358287 (Option 2) between 1100 and 1500 and the Weedon Surgery dispensary 01327 340212 (Option 3) between 1130 and 1500.

 CLICK ON THE systmonline ICON BELOW.